-Schools can also apply for Master Gardeners who are trained experts that can help schools with planting schedules and other garden education efforts.
+Schools can also apply for support from Master Gardeners: trained experts that can help schools with planting schedules and other garden education efforts.
 Sign up here to request a Master Gardener.

 Read Our Garden Stories

-Click on any of the pictures below to learn more about that schools garden!
+Click on any of the pictures below to learn more about school gardens!